Colourful Places in India You Should not miss out for your Instagram pictures and happy memories. For photography lovers these cities are boon.

 In 1876, to welcome the Prince of Wales and Queen Victoria, Maharaja ordered to colour the whole city pink as the colour signify hospitality.

-The view and culture of this city is breath taking.
+The view and culture of this city are breathtaking.

 After Jaipur, the same state has a blue city named Jodhpur.